madacol/blog/Rational Gambling.md

 ---
-tags: probability, expected value, math, blog, investment, gambling
+tags: probability, expected value, math, blog, investment, gambling, draft
 ---

+*WARNING: this is work-in-progress, and has many disconnected trains of thought*

 # How to gamble rationally